 Interest Rate Risk: Interest rate risk is the risk that changes in interest rates will adversely affect the fair value of an investment.
-The Museum Foundation's investment policy limits the investment activity of the Fine Arts Endowment to U.S. Government securities with maturities not to exceed five years.
-The Museum Foundation's investment policy does not limit the investment maturities of the remaining 30 percent of its portfolio as a means of managing its exposure to fair value losses arising from increasing interest rates.
-The Research Foundation limits the weighted average maturity of its investment portfolio to less than eight years.
+The Museum Foundation investment policy limits the investment activity of the Fine Arts Endowment to high quality fixed income instruments.
+The endowment comprises approximately 45 percent of total investments.
+The Ringling Museum Foundation's investment policy does not limit the investment maturities of the remainder of its portfolio as a means of managing its exposure to fair value losses arising from increasing interest rates.
+The Research Foundation investment policy limits the weighted average maturity of its investment portfolio to less than eight years.
 The Boosters, the Real Estate Foundation, and the School do not have written investment policies addressing interest rate risk.

-Investments of these component units in debt securities, mutual funds, money market funds and certificates of deposit have their future maturities at June 30, 2013, as follows:
+Investments of these component units in debt securities, mutual funds, money market funds and certificates of deposit have their future maturities at June 30, 2014, as follows: